 Proposal 1-Election of Directors.
-Terry Brubaker must be elected by a majority of votes cast at the annual meeting by holders of our outstanding common stock and preferred stock, voting together as a single class.
-Walter H. Wilkinson, Jr. must be elected by a majority of votes cast at the annual meeting solely by holders of our outstanding preferred stock, voting as a single class.
+Each of Paul W. Adelgren, David Gladstone and John H. Outland must be elected by a majority of votes cast at the annual meeting by holders of our outstanding common stock and preferred stock, voting together as a single class.
 If you vote "ABSTAIN" with respect to a nominee, your shares will not be voted with respect to such nominee and will have no effect on the outcome of such proposal.